coreos/docs/os/booting-on-google-compute-engine.md

         Type=ext3
 ```

 For more information about mounting storage, Google's [own documentation](https://developers.google.com/compute/docs/disks#attach_disk) is the best source.
-You can also read about [mounting storage on CoreOS](mounting-storage.md).
+You can also read about [mounting storage on Container Linux](mounting-storage.md).

 ### Adding more machines
 To add more instances to the cluster, just launch more with the same cloud-config inside of the project.

 ## SSH

-You can log in your CoreOS instances using:
+You can log in your Container Linux instances using:

 ```sh
 gcloud compute ssh --zone us-central1-a core@<instance-name>